Excursion-Studio/Personal-Homepage-Template/README.md

 1. Create a corresponding JavaScript file in the `src/` directory to load content, and reference it in `index.html`
 2. Create corresponding configuration files in the `configs/en/` and `configs/zh/` directories
 3. Add new block creation logic in `src/nav.js`
-4. Add new style definitions in `src/base.css`
+4. Add new style definitions in `src/base.css` and `src/light.css`
 5. Add new text definitions in `src/language.js`

-### Q: How do I customize the PDF CV style?

-A: Edit the relevant functions in the `src/cv_generator.js` file to modify fonts, colors, layout, etc. The PDF generator in this project is implemented based on the pdf-Lib library, so before that, you need to learn the corresponding development knowledge.
+6. Add responsive styles in `src/mobile.css` if needed for mobile devices

 ## Contact